LukeMizuhashi/ciq-test-2/README.md

 Add (or edit) an object declaration in `queries.json`.
 See the content of `queries.json` for a few examples.

+## How to update the database

+1. Put all the data you want to be in the database in `data.csv` following the format from the interview's original instructions.
+2. Then, run `$ go run createDb.go`.

 ## Future work

  * Update `main.go` to handle query results that have other types, such as strings.